Seanm07/IAS-Standalone/README.md

 - Import whichever IAS Handler you need for your UI system (Currently we have Unity Canvas, NGUI and  GUITexture)
 - Attach the IAS Handler to a GameObject with either a UITexture, GUITexture or Canvas Image and set the Json File Id and Ad Type Id (See pre-notes which explains these)
 - If the ad is displayed on a screen where multiple ads will appear (such as the backscreens) then tick the Refresh After Place option to make each advert different
+- **Blacklisting slots** *Optional* If you don't need a certain image size then you can completely disable them by blacklisting their id via the IAS_Manager inspector under blacklisted slots, for example add a value of 2 to disable tall banners from loading

 ## Scripting:
 ### Logging Impressions